Praise for The Good Mother of Marseille

 “Marseille with its hot dangerous streets, its bars, and beautiful churches becomes a character in this fresh and original novel by Christopher X. Shade.
 Here we glimpse anew intriguing and moving facets of human nature so skillfully and believably portrayed.” —Sheila Kohler, author of 13 books, most recently a memoir, Once We Were Sisters

-Forthcoming April 2019 from Paloma Press.
+Publication date April 9, 2019 from Paloma Press.

 To purchase: Sign up to be notified when available.

 “The Good Mother of Marseille is a remarkable work of imagination, a debut novel that not only introduces us to a gifted writer of fiction, but offers a beguiling glimpse into the zeitgeist of a generation’s appetite for the exotic and the mysterious.
 In the Hemingway tradition, its many linked stories gel into one compelling story of Americans abroad.
 Shade’s sensitivity toward his characters is infectious, and, quite frankly, unforgettable.” —Philip Schultz, Pulitzer Prize-winning author most recently of Luxury and The Wherewithal: A Novel in Verse

 * Named one of Most Anticipated Small Press Books of 2019 by Big Other.

 “Intense visions abound in Christopher X. Shade’s THE GOOD MOTHER OF MARSEILLE.
 Well-developed characters, finding themselves in a landscape that is both beautiful and troubling, come to Marseille in search of many things—a chance to prove themselves, an adventure, a last hurrah.
 But what they find within is deeply more meaningful and surprising.” —Chantel Acevedo, author of The Distant Marvels and The Living Infinite